tallal02/Urdu2English-Translation-RNN/README.md

 - **Training:**
   Train the model on the prepared training set.
 During training, the model logs key metrics such as loss and BLEU score for each epoch.
 - **Evaluation:**
-  Assess the model’s performance on the validation and test sets using BLEU scores (calculated using Moses multi-bleu.perl or NLTK’s `corpus_bleu`).
+  Assess the model’s performance on the validation and test sets using BLEU scores (calculated using Moses multi-bleu.perl).

 ### Visualization and Analysis:
 - Visualize training and validation loss curves as well as BLEU score trends to gain insights into model performance and convergence behavior.